| ||Description | Adaptation | Properties and uses | Agronomy | Pest management | Marketing | Production economics

 Seed needs to be checked regularly during storage.
 Storing for longer than a year is not recommended.
 Buyers prefer a fresh product as carvone levels decrease with age.

 Weed seeds and other foreign material should be cleaned from the sample as soon as possible to facilitate bin aeration.

 Since caraway is a poor weed competitor, seeding into a clean field is essential.
-Currently, Edge Granular, Lorox L, Lorox DF and Poast Ultra are registered herbicides for caraway.
+Currently, a small number of herbicides are registered for caraway.